twidi/streamdeckfs/README.md

 Only one page will be created unless you pass `--page XX`, `XX` being the number of pages to create.

-Once confirmed, the program will create all missing directories.
+Once confirmed, `streamdeckify` will create all missing directories.

 The resulting tree will look like this, for example for a deck with 3 rows of 5 keys: